Azrights Terms of Business

 Change of address

-You must inform us of any change of address, email address, telephone or fax numbers.
+You must inform us of any change of address, email address, telephone or other contact details.
 You must also inform us of any change in ownership of your intellectual property rights.
 We do not accept any responsibility for any losses arising out of your failure to inform us of such changes.

 Copyright in materials we produce